top of page

 • Fur that feels brittle or looks dull

-Stress or illness can also impact coat health, which is why regular grooming is more than just a beauty treatment, it’s preventive care.
+Stress or illness can also impact coat health.
+This is why regular grooming is more than just a beauty treatment; it’s preventive care.

 Symptoms to Watch For